Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Rank-dependent utility agents

 \item If $X$ is a positive constant, $u$ is strictly increasing and differentiable on $\R_+$, and $w$ is strictly concave on $(0,1/n)$, then $\overline{\mathbf X}-\epsilon\mathbf 1 + n\epsilon \mathbf J$ strictly dominates $\overline{\mathbf X}$ for $\epsilon>0$ small enough.

 \end{enumerate} \end{theorem}

-Part (i) of Theorem \ref{th:RDU} specifies conditions under which the risk-seeking components of RDU prevail for optimal risk sharing, so that essentially the same conclusions hold as in Theorems \ref{thm:CT_improvement} and \ref{th:Pareto}, with Pareto optimality of some jackpot allocations, maximizing risks.
+Statement (i) specifies conditions under which the risk-seeking components of RDU prevail for optimal risk sharing, so that essentially the same conclusions hold as in Theorems \ref{thm:CT_improvement} and \ref{thm:Pareto}, with Pareto optimality of some jackpot allocations, maximizing risks.
 Three points lead to this implication.
 First, whereas concave utility enhances risk aversion, we are now in a domain where utility is linear, not contributing any risk aversion.
 Second, there are enough agents to divide the risk over to ensure that the probability for each agent can be pushed below $\beta_w$, where $w$ generates risk seeking.
 Third, the conditions on $\overline{w}$ then ensure that risk seeking also prevails globally.
-Part (ii) reinforces part (i).
+Statement (ii) reinforces Statement (i).

-Part (iii) specifies conditions under which, for large enough outcomes, the risk-averse implications of concave utility prevail over the risk-seeking implications of $w$ near $p=0$ so much that the jackpot allocation of part (i) can no more be Pareto optimal, being dominated by the safer proportional allocation.
+Statement (iii) specifies conditions under which, for large enough outcomes, the risk-averse implications of concave utility prevail over the risk-seeking implications of $w$ near $p=0$ so much that the jackpot allocation of Statement (i) can no more be Pareto optimal, being dominated by the safer proportional allocation.
 The latter allocation can even be optimal if the utility function has a satiation point (Example \ref{ex:RDU} below).

-Part (iv) specifies opposite conditions.
+\cite{CCZ20} found risk aversion for very large stakes, supporting the conditions of Statement (iii).
+Using an arrangement with state lotteries in China, they could implement real incentives with extremely small probabilities, $10^{-5}$ and extremely large winning amounts, \${$10^6$}.
+They found that risk aversion then prevails, i.e., concavity of utility then dominates concavity of probability weighting, as in Statement (iii).
+Statement (iv) specifies opposite conditions.
 For small enough outcome variations, the risk-seeking implications of $w$ near $p=0$ (at $p = 1/n$) prevail over the risk-averse implications of concave utility so much that the safe proportional allocation can no more be Pareto optimal.
 Engaging in mutual zero-sum games of paying a sure $\epsilon$ in return for a risky $n \epsilon$ with probability $1/n$ (counter-monotonic, but not a jackpot) is surely appreciated for small $\epsilon$.

 \citet[p.~153--154]{M52} speculated that people choose risks for small stakes but safety for large stakes, but sought to accommodate it using EU.
-Theorem \ref{th:RDU} has given an empirically realistic basis to his speculations, confirmed by the wide existence of lotteries, sports betting, and casinos.
+Theorem \ref{thm:RDU} has given an empirically realistic basis to his speculations using nonEU (and adding a market context), confirmed by the wide existence of lotteries, sports betting, and casinos.